Can I Use Vinegar on Composite Decking?

 However, it shouldn’t be used as an alternative to disinfectants, as there are stronger pathogens that can resist vinegar.
 Make sure to use the proper disinfectant when you want to disinfect a surface.

 So vinegar is a safe and affordable substitute for decking cleaning products.
 But the question is; how do you clean your decking using vinegar?
 What are the steps to take so?
 Here are some general tips that you can follow to keep your patio clean with vinegar.

 - First, gather all the materials that you will need.
 You will need 1/2 cup of vinegar, either white or apple cider, 1/4 cup of baking soda, and 3-4 litres of water.
 Mix all of them in a bucket.

 - Next, pre-rinse your decking with water.
 You can use a garden hose to rinse it faster.
 Doing this can help remove any dirt and debris on the decking.
 It also prepares the decking by softening the fibres of your boards.
 Doing so will allow the solution to work better.

-- Then, use a soft-bristle brush and dip it on the solution.
+- Then, use a soft-bristle brush and dip it in the solution.
 Gently scrub each of the boards.
 Never use metal brushes as they can easily graze your decking, leading to more problems.

 As previously mentioned, vinegar as a cleaning agent is cheap and effective.
-However, you may want to use a professional cleaning product when it comes to topical stains.
+However, you may want to use a professional cleaning product when it comes to more stubborn stains.